 Diane explains that typically Flying Geese units will be twice as wide as they are long.
 She shows how layering two squares and one rectangle along with marking a diagonal will get make you a stitch and flip professional in no time.
 Then she details how to mark, stitch, cut, and press to get your triangles.

 This stitch and flip process is also great for creating square in a square shapes.
 Watch Diane take you through this process for creative new results.

-Diane also takes you through the time savings you can get using stitch and flip techniques for parallelograms and snowball quilt block units.
+Diane also explains the time you’ll save using stitch and flip techniques for parallelograms and snowball quilt block units.